xsuite/DA_study_template/README.md

 poetry env info
 ```

-If needed, you can change the exectutable with e.g:
+If needed (for instance, if your Python base executable is not on AFS), you can change the exectutable with e.g:

 ```bash
 poetry env use /path/to/python